grafana/grafana/docs/sources/getting-started/getting-started-influxdb.md

-+++
-aliases = ["/docs/grafana/latest/getting-started/getting-started-influxdb/"]
+---
+aliases:
+  - /docs/grafana/latest/getting-started/getting-started-influxdb/
-description = "Guide for getting started with Grafana and InfluxDB" keywords = ["grafana", "intro", "guide", "started"] title = "With Grafana and InfluxDB" weight = 250
+description: Guide for getting started with Grafana and InfluxDB
-+++
+keywords:
+  - grafana
+  - intro
+  - guide
+  - started
+title: With Grafana and InfluxDB
+weight: 250
+---

 # Getting started with Grafana and InfluxDB